 return Invoice.generate(order, customer, invoiceTemplate);

-and wait for the partial results.
-The happy path is quickly implemented.
+}Code language: Java (java)We hand the three subtasks to the executor and wait for the partial results.
+The happy path is implemented quickly.
 But how do we handle exceptions?

-- If an error occurs in one subtask – how can we cancel the others?
-In the example above, if
+- If an error occurs in a subtask – how can we then cancel the other subtasks?
+If

-method ends, and we may have two orphan threads still running. - How can we abort the subtasks when the parent task (“create invoice”) is cancelled – or when the complete application is shut down?
+orderService.getOrder(…)fails in the example above, thenorderFuture.get()throws an exception, thecreateInvoice(…)method ends, and we may have two threads still running. - How can we cancel the subtasks when the parent task ("create an invoice") is cancelled – or when the entire application is shut down?

 - How can we – in an alternative use case – cancel the remaining subtasks when only the result of a single subtask is needed?